-Why significant How our audit addressed the key audit matter On 1 November 2021, the Group completed the acquisition of Plush-Think Sofas Pty Ltd ("Plush") for consideration of \$102.5m.
-Our audit procedures included the following: - We considered the terms of the agreement entered into the acquire Plush and assessed whether the accounting treatment was in accordance with Australian Accounting Standards.
-The Group completed the acquisition accounting arising from the Plush acquisition and recognised goodwill of \$88.2m and an intangible relating to the Plush brand of \$38.0m.
-This goodwill, along with goodwill from a previous acquisition, beckness through the accurate through the base of the theorem.
-Assessed the valuation assumptions used in the determination of the fair value of the acquired assets and liabilities and the amount recognised as goodwill. has been allocated at the segment level being the lowest level at which goodwill is being monitored by management.
-Involved valuation specialists in assessing the fair value of the brand acquired.
-Accounting for this acquisition was a complex and judgemental exercise, requiring the Group to determine the fair value of acquired assets and liabilities.
-Assessed the Group's identified CGU and Goodwill allocation with consideration of the Group's reporting segments, operations and strategy.
-Assessed the adequacy of the financial report disclosures contained in Note 32.
-Disclosures in relation to the acquisition can be found in Note 32 of the financial report.
+How our audit addressed the key audit matter

+Our audit procedures included the following:

+- We considered the terms of the agreement entered into the acquire Plush and assessed whether the accounting treatment was in accordance with Australian Accounting Standards. - Assessed the valuation assumptions used in the determination of the fair value of the acquired assets and liabilities and the amount recognised as goodwill. - Involved valuation specialists in assessing the fair value of the brand acquired. - Assessed the Group's identified CGU and Goodwill allocation with consideration of the Group's reporting segments, operations and strategy. - Assessed the adequacy of the financial report disclosures contained in Note 32.